SzKataK/SzKataK/README.md

 👋 Hello there

-📔 Student of ELTE University (computer science)
+📔 Computer science Student of ELTE University